backtrackbaba/github-search-api/README.md

 - Repository Relevance Score to the query
 - Main Language of the Repository
 - Dictionary of the Languages used in the Repository along with the % share of every language

+# TODO:

+Add progressbar in the terminal
+Add support for other search parameters